xyproto/ts_in_go/README.md

 # TypeScript in Go

-Example of embedding TypeScript in Go.
+Example of embedding TypeScript in a Go executable.

 ## Requirements